palishiita/Feature-selection-optimizers/README.md

    - It returns a `FitnessResult` containing the penalized accuracy and the full set of metrics (accuracy, precision, recall, F1).
-   - Statistics for the whole population—best (alpha) fitness, maximum, minimum and average fitness—are appended to `bgwo_log2.csv` each iteration.
+   - Statistics for the whole population—best (alpha) fitness, maximum, minimum and average fitness—are appended to `optimizer_log_file.csv` each iteration.
 4. **Select the best mask** after the final iteration and apply it to the dataset to keep only the chosen features.